ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/create-sample-data.markdown

 {NOTE: }

-* Sample data can be generated only on an empty database.
+* Sample data can be created in playground databases to enable developers to experiment with features before making changes to their actual database.
+  It is populated with various collections, .json documents, indexes, and document extensions.

-* Most of the examples in the RavenDB documentation are based on this sample data.
+* Many of the examples in the RavenDB documentation are based on this sample data.
-  Thus, creating it will enable you to play with the data as you use the documentation to familiarize yourself with RavenDB features.
+  Creating it will enable you to play with the data as you use the documentation to familiarize yourself with RavenDB features.

 * In this page:
   * [Create Sample Data](../../../studio/database/tasks/create-sample-data#create-sample-data)